 5. Trial First

 Always test before scaling.
 A good provider will let you run a free or low-cost trial.
+You can also use free proxy servers or consult free proxy lists for initial trials, but keep in mind these often have limitations in speed and reliability compared to paid options.
 Test speed, success rate, and how well they handle your specific scraping target.

 Common Mistakes When Selecting Proxies for Web Scraping